 What Are Dental Implants?

-Dental implants are screw-like pieces of titanium or titanium alloy or other material such as zirconia that are used to serve as artificial replacements for natural tooth roots.
+Dental implants are screw-like pieces of titanium, titanium alloy, or zirconia used to serve as artificial replacements for natural tooth roots.
 By attaching a dental implant where your missing tooth’s roots were, it serves as an anchor for holding a custom-made artificial tooth or dental crown in place.
-Over time, the implant attaches to the jawbone and gum tissue, helping it hold in place.
+Over time, the implant fuses to the jawbone and gum tissue, securing it in place.

 If you’re looking to replace damaged, unhealthy, or missing teeth, dental implants might be an excellent option if you:

 - Don’t have gum disease

 - Have a healthy and fully grown jawbone

 - Don’t have conditions that affect bone healing